The three-year program comprises clinical and research training. That training is supplemented by many weekly conferences and meetings.

 Throughout the year additional simulation trainings occur for a multitude of other medical professionals (nurses, respiratory therapists, EMT/paramedics, nurse practitioners, residents, medical students, etc).
 Fellows have the opportunity to become NRP instructors and assist with these educational sessions if they desire.
 Additionally, some fellows have chosen to do simulation research for their scholarly work.

-Section of Neonatology Educational Conferences
+Division of Neonatology Educational Conferences

-Our section has a robust educational conference curriculum with a faculty champion(s) and fellow representative(s) for each lecture series.
+Our division has a robust educational conference curriculum with a faculty champion(s) and fellow representative(s) for each lecture series.
 View more information on the conference schedule.
 Fellow representatives work with the faculty champions to review conference content, structure, educational objectives and possible future directions.
 Fellows have a significant role in advising the curriculum committee to ensure conferences are meeting the educational needs of the fellows and reviewing the neonatology board content specifications.